Government budget and fiscal targets are based on the Government Finance Statistics (GFS) framework circulated by the Australian Bureau of Statistics.

 Budget paper 4: agency statements

-Financial reports presenting the state government’s current and estimated revenue, expenses and performance by agency.
+Financial reports presenting the state government’s current and estimated revenue, expenses, performance and estimated capital investment by agency.

 A financial report detailing the state government’s expenditure, savings and revenue initiatives.